RobertEichenseer/OpenAI.CognitiveSearch.Multitenant/README.md

 Cloud based solutions that Independent Software Vendors (ISVs) offer to customers must implement functionalities that ensure that data is only accessible to the respective tenants.
 For cost and management reasons, multi-tenant solutions are often preferred for this purpose.

-Azure Cognitive Search provides functionality that makes it easy to store vectors or embeddings and can meet the requirements of a multi-tenant application.
+Azure Cognitive Search provides functionality that makes it easy to store vectors or embeddings and can simplify the development and maintenance of multi-tenant applications.

 ### Solution Overview

 For each tenant a tenant specific search index is created.
-This search index is used to populate and query tenant specific information in a single Azure Cognitive Search
+This search index is used to populate and to query tenant specific information in a single Azure Cognitive Search instance.

 ![Solution Overview](./media/img/SolutionOverview.png)